cybertraining-dsc/su21-reu-363/project/index.md

 ## 2. Data Sets

 We found a dataset in kaggle website that is about dental images.
 The data was collected by Mr. Parth Chokhra.
 The name of the dataset is Dental Images of kjbjl.
-The dataset do not have metadata and explanation of how they collected.

-The Dental Images of kjbjl dataset was used in AI already using autoencoders [find about autoencoders and write here].
+The dataset did not have metadata and an explanation of how they collected the data.
+The data set supports how x-rays of teeth in dentistry becomes artificial intelligence.
+The Dental Images of kjbjl dataset was used in AI already using autoencoders.
+Autoencoders are an freely artificial neural network (located in the nervous system) that learns how to accurately encode data and reconstruct the data back from the reduced encoded representation to a representation that is as close to the original input as possible.

 Describe the data that was in the paper.